If you are traveling to the United States, there’s a good chance that Washington DC is high on your list. And deservingly so!

 How we chose the best hostels in Washington DC

 Simply put – Washington DC is freaking cool.
+If you are visiting the US, then you should swing by the capital.

 The rich history and politically charged environment gives it a very unique feel, and many travelers end up staying longer than they first thought.